Solving Systems of Linear Equations: HHL from a Tensor Networks Perspective: Background

 with a normalization constant $\mathcal{N}$ and omitting the ancilla and clock qubits.

-To obtain the full state, we have to first obtain the amplitude distribution, so the HHL is usually applied to obtain the expected value of some quantity with respect to the solution.
+To obtain the full state vector, measuring only in the computational basis gives access to the probabilities $|x_i|^2$, not to the signs or relative phases of the amplitudes.
+Recovering those phases requires additional procedures, such as tomography or interferometric measurements, which may remove the quantum advantage when the full explicit vector is required.
+For this reason, the HHL is intended to obtain the expectation value of some operator with respect to the solution, or to introduce the solution state into another quantum subroutine.

-The main problems of the algorithm are: \begin{enumerate} \item Large amount and waste of resources due to the difference between the size of the problem and the qubits to encode it. \item Circuit depth and errors introduced by the QPE. \item We do not get $\vec{x}$ directly, and if we extract it, we get it with a sign ambiguity for each of its elements. \item Preparing state $\vec{b}$ may not be trivial, just like making the inversion operator or making the U-operator. \end{enumerate}
+The main problems of the algorithm are: \begin{enumerate} \item Large amount and waste of resources due to the difference between the size $N$ of the problem and the $n$ qubits to encode it. \item Circuit depth and errors introduced by the state preparation and the QPE, in addition to the need for probabilistic post-selection. \item $\vec{x}$ is not explicitly obtained from computational-basis sampling alone, and additional measurements are needed to recover signs or relative phases. \item The preparation of state $\vec{b}$ may not be trivial, just as performing the inversion operator or performing the $U$ operator. \end{enumerate}